sridhar1196/LZW-Compression/README.txt

 a) Read the input file word by word
 b) Encode the symbol read from file
-c) Write the output in new file name (<Input File Name without extension> + ì.lzwî) using formal UTF-16BE
+c) Write the output in new file name (<Input File Name without extension> + ‚Äú.lzw‚Äù) using formal UTF-16BE

 2. Decoding: